voxpupuli/puppet-cassandra/README.md

 `apt::source` resource.
 On the Red Hat family, it is ignored.
 Default value 'stable'

-### Class: cassandra::file
+### Defined Type: cassandra::file

-A class for altering files relative to the configuration directory.
+A definition for altering files relative to the configuration directory.

 #### Attributes

 ##### `file`
 The name of the file relative to the `config_path`.
+This defaults to the title of the definition.

 ##### `config_path`
 The path to the configuration directory.
 On the RedHat family this will